soxueren/atsd/api/sql/README.md

 When `USING entity` is specified, rows are joined by entity and time instead of entity, time, and series tags.

-This allows merging of virtual tables with different tag columns, including merging a table without tag column with a series containing multiple tag columns.
+This allows merging of virtual tables with different tag columns, including merging a series without tag columns with a series containing multiple tag columns.

-`USING entity` is supported by both inner and outer JOIN.
+`USING entity` is supported in both inner and outer `JOIN` queries.

 ```sql
 SELECT t1.entity, t1.datetime, AVG(t1.value), AVG(t2.value), t1.tags.*, t2.tags.*